eliboa/NxNandManager/README.md

 ------ | -----------
 BYPASS_MD5SUM | Used to by-pass all md5 verifications<br/>Dump/Restore is faster but less secure
 FORCE | Program will never prompt for user confirmation

+## Compatibility

+Hekate's rawnand/paritions dump are supported.
+Splitted dump (such as SX (emu)NAND dump) will be added very soon

 ## Examples